sergedevillez/Andrew-Karpathy-s-Playlist/README.md

 - Gradient checking : Technique used to verify the correctness of the gradients computed by backpropagation.
 It involves comparing the analytically computed gradients with numerically approximated gradients.
 - Topological sort : Linear ordering of nodes in a directed graph such that for every directed edge from node A to node B, node A comes before node B in the ordering.
 In the context of computational graphs, topological sorting is used to determine the order in which nodes should be processed during backpropagation.
 - Loss function : Function that measures the difference between the predicted output of a neural network and the actual target values.
 The goal of training is to minimize the loss function, get closer to zero.
+- Learning rate decay : Technique used to gradually decrease the learning rate during training.
+This helps to stabilize the training process and can lead to better convergence.
+- Regularization : Technique used to prevent overfitting in neural networks by adding a penalty term to the loss function.
+Common regularization techniques include L1 and L2 regularization, dropout, and early stopping.
+- Training loop : Iterative process of training a neural network, which typically involves the following steps: forward pass, loss computation, backward pass (backpropagation), and weight update.